olaoyesalem/Deploy_Other_Contracts/README.md

 * [Status](#status)

 ## General info
-A smart Contract that shoe how to deploy other contracts using thier bytecodes.
+A smart Contract that shoe how to deploy other contracts using their bytecodes.

 ## Technologies
 * Solidity